columbia/xray/gmail-demo.md

 that data,you need some background in statistics.

-2. XRay reports *correlation* between emails and ads, but it cannot report *causality*.
+2. XRay reports *correlation* between emails and ads, but it cannot report *causation*.
 Just because a particular ad correlates with a particular email does not mean that the advertiser himself/herself caused that correlation.
 Other aspects, such as Gmail's own algorithms for ad placement, could have created a correlation that an advertiser might not even have thought about.